MS In Canada

 STEP 14: Get a Travel Money Card

 Once you arrive in Canada, looking around for an ATM might be tiring, or it may take a while before you can withdraw money from your Canadian bank account.
-A Travel Money Card (Prepaid card) will be your friend in such a situation.
+A Travel Money Card (Prepaid card) will be your friend in such situations.
 Learn more about Travel cards on this page.